4. An illustrative application

 $dConfig['actions']['get:init']=array('url'=>'a-init.php');

-// application template configuration
+// application status configuration

 $dConfig["DSN"]=array(